 A Complete Guide To Good SEO For Beginners

 Investing in your website design is good, it will help build a good reputation for your website especially with your first time visitors.
 It will make conversion easy, it will help you get referrals.
 But all these will be difficult to achieve with a poor Search Engine Optimization.
 We have been dealing with lots of clients here at Todhost and one major problem they want to overcome is how to build traffic to their website.
 The simple answer is that you should begin to take SEO seriously.
 In this article, we undertake to present the essential steps you should take to achieve good SEO for your website as a beginner.
-Let''s begin with some basic explanation of what is search engine optimization or SEO.
+Let''s begin with some basic explanation of what search engine optimization or SEO is.

 What is SEO

 According to Search Engine land, SEO ” is the process of getting traffic from the “free,” “organic,” “editorial” or “natural” search results on search engines.

 Search Engine Optimisation or SEO is quite a simple activity but requires a good understanding of the processes involved.
 It is the process of ensuring a website can be found in search engines for words and phrases relevant to what the site is offering.
 In many respects it can be seen as quality control for websites.

 Optimizing websites for search engines require a good understanding of how the search engines work.
 This has been a crucial aspect of SEO and though Google has hidden the clear signals used in ranking websites, Backlino has provided a clue which guides us on the major signals to take seriously to get good ranking.

 The Backlinko Study unveiled some 200 ranking factors that are used by Google.
 Backlinko analyzed 1 million Google search results to come with its results and that is an interesting study that we should take very seriously.
 In making a judgement on which factors correlate with first page search engine rankings, Backlinko identified 11 main ranking factors that are summarized below:

 - Backlinks are still the number one factor in determining search ranking.